TechnicJelle/CMGT-Project-Innovation/README.md

 git clone -c core.symlinks=true <URL>
 ```
 This makes it so you only clone this specific repository with symlinks enabled, and you don't modify your whole global git setup.

+If neither of these two methods work, run the `setup_shared.ps1` script (with admin privileges)

 ### Linux
 Should just work out of the box.